kaffarell/id-parser/README.md

 The values are stored as followed:
 `identifier = value`
 The first argument is a char* which represents the identifier or tag.
 In the code you will also get the value by calling this identifier.
-The value can only be a integer at the moment.
-Support for strings or chars is coming!
+The value can be a integer or a string.

 ### Example of id-files